-rame of manualar to the more requestion made.

 (First, Middle, Last Name)

 (Address, City, State & Zip)

 (Phone Number & Email Address)

-Date of Birth:/ Gender: Month Day Year
+Date of Birth:/ Gender:

-Describe the service the individual performs and explain why the individual should be covered by the Medical Trust.
-Include duties, the number of hours per week the individual works and the period of time the individual performs the duties.
+Describe the service the individual performs with any employer for a Participating Group and explain why the individual should be covered by the Medical Trust.
+Include duties, the number of hours per week the individual works and the period of time the individual performs the duties

 If the individual is currently covered or eligible for coverage by another health plan, why does the individual need coverage from the Medical Trust?
 For example, has there been or will there be a Significant Life Event that necessitates a change?

 the determination.

 STATEMENT

-I,(First, Middle, Last Name)
+I ,

-(First, Middle, Last Name) (Title)
+I,(First, Middle, Last Name) (Title)

 of a Participating Group.
-I certify that I benefits decisions on behalf of the Par perjury that the information I have provabove information is untrue, the Partic associated will be responsible for reim induced to pay in reliance on the information. and the individual with requisite authority to make am the individual with requisite authority to make ticipating Group.
-I further certify under penalty or yided is accurate.
-I understand that if any of the ipating Group with which the individual is bursing the Medical Trust for any amount it was mation provided.
-I understand that I have the prinform the Medical Trust of any changes in the
+I certify that I ambenefits decisions on behalf of the Participerjury that the information I have provide above information is untrue, the Participal associated will be responsible for reimbur induced to pay in reliance on the information. rsing the Medical Trust for any amount it was

-Signature: / Date://
+Signature: / Date: /// Month Day Year

-Date: / / / / / Year
+N •

 Name of Participating Group:

-Name of person to contact for further i nformation:
+Name of person to contact for further info rmation:

-(Full Name, Title, Phone Number, and Em nail Address)
+(Full Name, Title, Phone Number, and Email Address)

-RETURN THIS COMPLETED FORM TO:
+RETURN THIS COMPLETED FORM TO: :

 The Episcopal Church Medical Trust 19 East 34th Street New York, NY 10016

 Fax: (877) 432-9274 Email: mtcustserv@cpg.org

-TO BE COMPLETED BY THE MEDIC AL TRUST:
+TO BE COMPLETED BY THE MEDICAL TRUST:

 Date received: Decision:

-Officer's Signature: ////// Month Day Year
+Officer's Signature: Date:/// Month Day Year

-Date approval for coverage expires:
+Date approval for coverage expires: Mont